 Artist House Kadenówka

-Kadenówka represents a mixture of architectural styles popular before the First World War.
-The shape of the building recalls the Zakopane style and modernizm, bearing elements of the Hutsul style.
-The building is three-story high, with a stone foundation and a shingled, gable roof.
-The dominant element of the interior, and at the same time determining the character of the villa, is an open hall with a breakthrough to the first floor, where it is surrounded by a wooden, bright gallery.
-The villa is one of the few preserved examples of representational regional wooden architecture in southern Małopolska.
+Kadenówka was designed in 1932 by a writer, poet and architect Adam Kaden, the co-founder of the Rabka-Zdrój health resort.
+Kadenówka presents a combination of architectural styles predating the First World War; the shape of the building recalls a mixture of Zakopane and modernism, with elements of the Hutsul.
+The building is formed of three stories, with a stone foundation and a tiled, gable roof.
+The dominant interior element, that determines the character of Kadenówka, is an open hall that breaks through to the first floor, with a bright, wooden, wrap around gallery.
+The building is one of the few preserved examples of regional wooden architecture in southern Małopolska.